 Pengda's primary research interests are centered around leveraging innovative technologies to enhance psychometric assessments and employee selection.
 He is also interested in advancing open science through the adoption of novel methodologies.
 More information about Pengda can be found via his website: wpengda.github.io

-Nikolai Ortiz is a first-year I/O Psychology doctoral student at Rice University.
+Nikolai Ortiz is a second-year I/O Psychology doctoral student at Rice University.
 He graduated with a B.S. in Applied Mathematics and Psychology from Northwestern University.
 Nikolai’s research interests include the integration of artificial intelligence into the workplace (e.g., personnel selection, skill decay) and applied psychometrics.
 Outside of the lab, Nikolai competes in triathlons, marathons, open water swims, and other endurance races.

 If not a I/O psychologist, Nikolai would be an instructor focused on making advanced topics in mathematics and statistics more accessible🧑🔬 The most random talent he has is being able to crochet stuffed animals🧶

-Alexandra Armer is a first-year I/O Psychology master's student at Rice University.
+Alexandra Armer is a second-year I/O Psychology master's student at Rice University.
 Alexandra's research interests are focused on psychometrics, personnel selection, and individual differences in the workplace.
 She is interested in leveraging psychometrics to enhance personnel selection, thereby improving both the hiring experience and role success for organizations and candidates.
 Outside of school, Alexandra enjoys traveling and spending time outdoors, especially when she can do both simultaneously.

 If not an I/O psychologist, Alexandra would ideally want to be an architect🌆

-Tania García-Jasso is a first-year I/O Psychology master's student at Rice University.
+Tania García-Jasso is a second-year I/O Psychology master's student at Rice University.
 Tania’s research interests include hiring and selection assessments, talent management, and advancing neurodiversity and disability inclusion in the workplace.
 As an aspiring research practitioner, she is excited to apply her research experience to create evidence-based solutions that improve both organizational effectiveness and employee well-being.
 Outside of work, Tania loves everything music-related (niche artists, concerts, production, DJing), as well as planting, cooking, and going to new cafes!

 If not an I/O Psychologist, Tania would be a sound designer 🎛️